t8240056/budgetManagement/README.md

+# README file

-this is a java project for budget management
+this is a java project for budget management!